Sapphirine/SemanticCategIRT/README.md

 The analytical pipeline was written by Sami Mourad:

 - STOPWORD.list is used by precompiledRegex.py.
-- precompiledRegex.py(c), precompiledGenrSubScor.py(c) are included by examineSETxRES.py and
+- precompiledRegex.py(c), precompiledGenrSubScor.py(c) are included in examineSETxRES.py and
-examineSETxRES-snapshot.py which is basically a copy of the former with minor modifications (for the input).
+examineSETxRES-snapshot.py, which is just a copy of the former with minor modifications (for the input).
 - do-human-cloning-LDA.sh runs the LDA analysis on a query of documents corresponding to the expression "human cloning" (which according to google is a hot topic).
 First it executes